Project-Eliminator/Project-Eliminator.github.io/docs/index.md

 # Project Eliminator

-Custom kernel for Android-based devices
+Project Eliminator - custom kernel and roms

-## 📌 About
+## 📌 About kernel

 **Project Eliminator** is a custom kernel based on the Anymore Kernel for **Poco X3 Pro**, built specifically for daily use.

-## 🚀 Main Features
+## 🚀 Main Features of kernel

 - Supports **130Hz** display refresh rate
 - Includes **SukiSU Ultra** for advanced root management